TheDefaultPi/Pi-Addons/README.md

 ### Prerequisites

-*   Will need Java 17 or higher
+*   Java 17 or higher for fabric and later on other mod loaders
 *   And starting with minecraft versions 1.21+

 ### Steps